wolfSSL/wolfssl/linuxkm/SVR-FALLBACK-ANALYSIS.md

 while holding a bracket.** The scan searches for a condition the locking excludes.

-### 13.3.3 The evidence, quoted rather than argued
+### 13.3.3 The evidence, quoted from the kernel sources

 The claim "a task cannot migrate while holding the bracket" is not an argument made here; it is a documented kernel guarantee.